cipherKT/CapturetheFlags/picoCTF/TheNumbers/readme.md

 # start
-If we observe the images it is clearly visible that this is cipher encoded flag.
+If we observe the images it is clearly visible that this is cipher encoded flag.<br>
-Now our job is to find the formula used for encoding.
+Now our job is to find the formula used for encoding.<br>
-Since there is fixed pattern followed in every pico ctf challenge, clearly first letter is p so ascii value of p is 112, similarly for i ascii value is 105 and for c it is 99
+Since there is fixed pattern followed in every pico ctf challenge, clearly first letter is p so ascii value of p is 112, similarly for i ascii value is 105 and for c it is 99<br>
-Clear from the pattern
+Clear from the pattern<br>
-every char is converted into ascii value and 96 is subtracted from it So lets write a code that will convert this number in string
+every char is converted into ascii value and 96 is subtracted from it<br> So lets write a code that will convert this number in string<br>

-Code is in solve.cpp
+Code is in solve.cpp<br>

 # Boom!!!